edubart/nelua-game2048/README.md

 ## Running

 You must have both Nelua and latest Raylib installed and working.
-At the moment only Linux system is supported.

-To run simple do `nelua -r game2048.nelua`
+To run simple do `nelua game2048.nelua`